What is a Rheumatoid Arthritis Factor Test?

 You can get your RA factor tests at Medicover Hospitals.
 With the RA factor test, we offer many diagnostic tests with precision and care.

-Get the best treatment for Rheumatoid Arthritis (Ra) at Medicover Hospitals, with the top Rheumatologists and bone health specialists.
-Our Rheumatologists have high experience in treating and managing these conditions.
+Get the best treatment for Rheumatoid Arthritis (RA) at Medicover Hospitals, with the top Rheumatologists and bone health specialists.
+Our Rheumatologists have extensive experience in treating and managing these conditions.

 Yes, one can have rheumatoid arthritis even if the RA factor is negative, the Rheumatologist will prescribe further tests if there are symptoms of Rheumatoid arthritis and RA factor tests are negative.